James Harrison (American football): College career

 Harrison attended Kent State University and walked on the Kent State Golden Flashes football team.
 After sitting out his freshman season in 1998 due to NCAA academic guidelines, Harrison became a starter for the last three games of the 1999 season and led the team with 106 total tackles and 13 tackles for a loss.
 He also had an interception and three fumble recoveries.

-During his last collegiate game against Miami University, Harrison finished with 12 tackles, 5 sacks, and a forced fumble.
-At the end of the fourth quarter, he sacked future teammate, Ben Roethlisberger on third and fourth down to seal a 24–20 victory.
-In 2001, he recorded 98 total tackles, 20 tackles for loss, and led the MAC conference with 15 sacks, while also being voted to first-team Mid-American Conference.
+During his last collegiate game against Miami University, Harrison finished with 12 tackles, five sacks, and a forced fumble.
+At the end of the fourth quarter, he sacked future teammate Ben Roethlisberger on third and fourth down to seal a 24–20 victory.
+In 2001, Harrison recorded 98 total tackles, 20 tackles for loss, and led the MAC conference with 15 sacks, while also being voted to first-team Mid-American Conference.

-After graduating, he returned in 2010 to be inducted into Kent State's Varsity "K" Hall of Fame along with San Diego Chargers tight end, Antonio Gates.
+After graduating, Harrison returned in 2010 to be inducted into Kent State's Varsity "K" Hall of Fame along with San Diego Chargers tight end, Antonio Gates.
 Harrison also made a donation of $100k to his alma mater, who in turn named the field house in his honor.
-In 2013, Kent State retired Harrison's jersey number 16.
+In 2013, Kent State retired his No. 16 jersey.